-I already introduce Japanese unique seasonings that I had never seen overseas before last time.
+I already introduced Japanese unique seasonings that I had never seen overseas before.

 It has more citric acid than lemon, so Japanese athletes often eats it after games or exercise.
 Because, it helps you get less muscle pain after exercise and also reduces the effects of fatigue.

 We often put this plum in the lunchbox or onigiri to stop the rice from going off.

 Shiso (しそ / 紫蘇)

 “Shiso” is Japanese perilla, Japanese herb.
 There are red purple and green.
 We usually eat green one for sushi, onigiri or Udon as topping.
 Red one is used as pickles like the Umeboshi, some people drinks as juice…

 I am sorry but I can not explain well because this herb is so unique and taste is not similar to another herbs.
 Not bitter, not spicy, no sweet…